olethecoder/project_obp/README.md

 ## Table of Contents
 1. Introduction
 2. Setup
-3. Importing Data
-4. Running the Dashboard
+3. Running the Dashboard
-5. Using the Dashboard
+4. Using the Dashboard
     - Manual Input for Tasks
     - Manual Input for Shifts
     - Schedule Overview
     - Show Input Files
-6. Solver
+5. Solver
-7. Downloading Results
+6. Downloading Results

 ## Introduction
 Project OBP is a Streamlit-based application designed to help manage and optimize nurse scheduling.
 The application allows users to input tasks and shifts manually, view schedules, and solve for optimal nurse allocation.